ietf-wg-cellar/ebml-specification/specification.markdown

 ### VINT_WIDTH

 Each Variable Size Integer begins with a VINT\_WIDTH which consists of zero or many zero-value bits.
-The count of consecutive zero-values of the VINT\_WIDTH plus one equals the length in octets of the VariableSize Integer.
+The count of consecutive zero-values of the VINT\_WIDTH plus one equals the length in octets of the Variable Size Integer.
 For example, a Variable Size Integer that starts with a VINT\_WIDTH which contains zero consecutive zero-value bits is one octet in length and a Variable Size Integer that starts with one consecutive zero-value bit is two octets in length.
 The VINT\_WIDTH MUST only contain zero-value bits or be empty.

 ### VINT_MARKER